ShaneBurkhart/HomeBrewsterBlog/_posts/2013-10-29-getting-started-with-your-first-batch-of-beer.md

 title: Getting Started With Your First Batch of Beer!
 ---

-A lot of people are intimidated by home brewing beer.
+A lot of people are intimidated by homebrewing beer.
 Most think that it's too hard or that you need a lot of fancy equipment.
 Some people think it's just plain illegal.
 In reality, these are all myths.
 Brewing your own beer is a very fun and rewarding experience.

 When I first heard a friend say he brewed his own beer, I decided to do some research.
 After a quick Google search, I was extremely overwhelmed!
 The numerous methods and terms were really intimidating and didn't make any sense.
 I had no idea what to do.